MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-blob-container-sas-url.md

 ## Prerequisites

-Youll need a blob container in Azure to store the logs.
+You'll need a blob container in Azure to store the logs.
 You can use a new or existing blob container.
 The following sections cover how to create a new storage account and blob container.

 >[!NOTE]
 >To create a blob container in Azure, you need at least the [storage blob contributor role](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#storage-blob-data-contributor) or the [specific permission](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-azure-active-directory#permissions-for-calling-blob-and-queue-data-operations).
 Global administrators also have the necessary permission.